 The legislation will then move to the Senate, where a tighter Republican majority makes the outlook even more uncertain.

-Normally, legislation requires 60 votes to pass the Senate.
+Normally, legislation requires 60 votes to overcome any filibuster threat and pass the Senate.
 But because Republicans hold just 52 seats, they plan to use a budget maneuver known as reconciliation to pass the bill on a simple majority.

 Even that may be difficult.
 Senate rules require that any bill passed by reconciliation cannot increase the deficit over the long term.

-Senate Majority Leader Mitch McConnell, R-Ky., said on Tuesday he wants to pass the bill before the April recess, sending it to President Donald Trump for his signature.
-President Barack Obama signed the health care bill 14 months after entering office.
+Senate Majority Leader Mitch McConnell, R-Ky., says he wants to pass the bill before the April recess, sending it to President Donald Trump for his signature.
+President Barack Obama signed his health care bill 14 months after entering office.

 A TIGHT MARGIN?